Danny Higginbotham: Later career

 On 1 January 2013, Higginbotham signed for Sheffield United on a six-month contract, and made his debut for the club against their South Yorkshire rivals Doncaster Rovers the same day.
 Former Stoke teammate and current Sheffield United teammate Dave Kitson played a part in Higginbotham's move to Bramall Lane, Higginbotham stated on his move to the club: "I was getting ready to go back to Ipswich on Sunday but after speaking to Dave I was optimistic something would be sorted here and thankfully it was ...
 I was very surprised and very happy when I got a phone call on Sunday to say that something could be happening here [Sheffield United] ...
 Dropping into League One isn't a worry for me because this is a club on the up and I didn't want to be stuck at Stoke just picking my money up because that isn't me" On 18 June 2013, having made sufficient first-team appearances for Sheffield United, Higginbotham activated a clause in his contract to extend it for the following season.

 On 29 August 2013, Higginbotham joined Conference Premier club Chester on a one-year deal after falling out of the Sheffield United first team.
-After making 17 appearances for Chester, Higginbotham left the club in order to forge a media career.
+After making 17 appearances for Chester, Higginbotham left the club to forge a media career.
 After leaving Chester, Higginbotham signed for Altrincham of the Conference North, as he wished to continue playing on a part-time basis with fewer travel commitments.
 Higginbotham had previously stated it was an ambition of his to play for Altrincham, as he had supported them as a boy.
 He announced his retirement from football on 8 January 2014.